Tiger Woods had to be woken up by police before DUI arrest

-Tiger Woods needed to be woken up by an officer after his Mercedes was found stopped on a Florida roadway early Monday morning, according to court records.
+Tiger Woods needed to be woken up by an officer as his Mercedes was found stopped on a Florida roadway early Monday morning, before he was arrested on suspicion of driving under the influence, according to court and police records.

-Woods’ car was improperly standing and stopped when police made contact and eventually arrested the 14-time major champion, according to court records.

-Woods was cited for improper parking because his vehicle allegedly was “stopped on the roadway in the right-hand lane and right shoulder” in Jupiter, Fla.
-The traffic violation was filed along with the driving under the influence citation.
+A breath blood alcohol test administered showed no signs that Woods had alcohol in his system, although he failed a field sobriety test after his vehicle was found “stopped on the roadway at 2:03 a.m.
+Monday in the right-hand lane and right shoulder” in Jupiter, Fla.
+Woods was cited for improper parking, along with the driving under the influence citation.

 Woods, 41, is scheduled to be arraigned in Palm Beach County circuit court on July 5.